 Osaka has, to date, a grand total of four ferris wheels.
 But the most iconic one has to be the HEP Five Ferris Wheel.
 This big red ride is unmissable as you step off the train in Umeda: it spans 75 metres in diameter and literally pops out the top of the HEP Five shopping mall.
 Unmissable.

-So for one of the more romantic things to do in Osaka, grab your partner by the hand, hop aboard a gondola and soak up those Osakan landmarks at a pinnacle height of 106 metres above the ground.
-Amazing.
-It’s also one of the cheapest things to in Osaka: just ¥600 per person.
-Accessed on HEP Five, 7F.
-Open till 10:45.
-Simple.
+So for one of the more romantic things to do in Osaka, grab your partner by the hand, hop aboard a gondola, and soak up those Osakan landmarks at a pinnacle height of 106 metres above the ground.
+If you propose at the top and they say no, you can push them out!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favorite travel insurance provider.

 Getting an estimate from World Nomads is simple – just click the button or image below, fill out the necessary info, and you’re on your way!